Meri Zaat Zarra-e-Benishan: Plot

 Saba and Arfeen married, but his parents and sisters were unhappy.
 Arfeen's mother sends him to get his younger sister from her in-laws' house the day before Saba's rukhsati and asks Saba to make up the spare bedroom.
 Saba finds Aadil, a cousin who was attracted to her and whom Arfeen's mother had asked to fix a curtain rod, in the bedroom.
 While they work, the bedroom door closes; they pound on the door to no avail.
 Arfeen's mother and most of the family then come to the door, and she accuses Saba and Aadil of inappropriate behaviour.
 No one believes their denials, and Arfeen's father threatens to kill them both.
 Aadil's mother begs him to run for his life, and Saba is beaten mercilessly; not even her mother and sister believe her.
 Arfeen hears about this and questions Saba, who maintains her innocence.
 He asks her to swear on the Quran that she is innocent; she agrees that his mother will also take the oath.
 Saba mistakenly thinks her aunt is too religious to lie on the Quran.
 However, she does lie while keeping her hand on the Quran, and Arfeen reluctantly divorces her right there.

 He marries a woman in the United States but is still in love with Saba; she is married off to an abusive 50-year-old father of four, who mistrusts her due to Arfeen's father.
 No one from her family visits her during her second marriage.
 Saba becomes pregnant, and her husband refusing to believe that the child is his, divorces her.
 She becomes a maid, gives birth to a girl, and blames herself for what has happened.

 Arfeen and his wife have a son, but their marriage is unhappy.
 In Pakistan, one of Arfeen's sisters loses her husband; his younger sister is divorced, and his mother is diagnosed with cancer.
 On her deathbed, she admits that she lied because she was jealous of Saba.
 Saba visits her aunt before she dies and tells everyone that she's forgiven them.
 Arfeen divorces his wife and asks Saba to marry him; she says she still loves him but cannot trust him.
 Her parents ask her to return to them, but she disappears.

 Several years later, Saba works at a garment factory owned by Arfeen.
 She is friendly with Haider but covers her face to hide her identity until her death.
 In the present, it is found out that Sara overheard how her mother was treated by Arfeen's family and ran away.
-Haider tracks her down and explains everything; Sara forgives the family, and the couple begins a new life.
+Haider tracks her down and explains everything and the couple begins a new life.